 Sago palms are native to southern Japan.
-Oddly, these plants aren’t even palms but are cycads, a group of plants that predates the dinosaurs.
+Oddly, these plants aren’t even palms but are cycads, a group of plants that predate the dinosaurs.
 Can Sagos grow in the garden?
-Growing Sago palms outdoors is only suitable in United States Department of Agriculture zones 9 to 11.
+Growing Sago palms outdoors is only suitable in USDA zones 9 to 11.
 That means they cannot survive sustained freezing temperatures and are more suited to tropical and sub-tropical regions.
 However, there are ways to raise a Sago outside even for northern gardeners.

 Can Sagos Grow in the Garden?

 If you are looking for a touch of the exotic, with tropical flair and ancient sophistication, you can’t go wrong with a Sago palm.
 Outdoor Sago palm plants are easy to grow and have a slow growth rate that makes them perfect container plants.
 You can also grow the cycad as an indoor houseplant in cooler climates.
 In summer you can bring your Sago outside until cold temperatures arrive.